google.com, pub-8802863805012006., DIRECT, f08c47fec0942fa0

 research paper introduction

-Think of it as a captivating trailer for a movie.
+Think of your research paper introduction as a captivating trailer for a movie.
 You want to pique the audience’s interest and leave them wanting more.

 Even though the title and abstract appear first, the introduction delves deeper, highlighting the significance and key features of your research paper, as it introduces your reader to a potentially unfamiliar subject and sets the tone for the entire paper.

-A strong introduction grabs reader’s attention, piques their interest, and clearly outlines the significance of your research.
+A strong introduction grabs the reader’s attention, arouses their interest, and clearly outlines the significance of your research.

 Here’s how to write an introduction that entices your reader to dig deeper: